ibexa/documentation-user/docs/pim/create_virtual_product.md

 ## Virtual products purchase

 Virtual products don’t require shipment when they are purchased individually.
-While purchasing virtual product, you only have to fill in Billing address.
+While purchasing virtual product, you only have to fill in Billing address and select relevant payment method.

 ![`Virtual product purchasing`](img/virtual_product_purchase.png "Virtual product purchasing")